diku-dk/ap-e2024-pub/week6/README.md

 ## Creating the Event Loop

 You will find a skeletal code handout in [handout/](handout/).
-The module `SPC.Core` contains two utility functions that will become useful later (`getSeconds` and `removeAssoc`).
+The module `SPC` contains two utility functions that will become useful later (`getSeconds` and `removeAssoc`).
 It also contains two types (`SPCMsg`, `SPC`) and one value definition (`startSPC`).
 It also contains a bunch of imports that will become necessary, but adds a lot